 This Panasonic is exciting when it needs to be, but can hold a tune, too.
 And that wireless sub adds a huge amount of depth to the mix.

 This home theatre all-in-one offers voice control courtesy of an eight-microphone array, optimised for both near-field and far-field voice pickup.
-It’s Amazon Alexa and Apple Airplay 2 compatible, with Google Assistant support to come.
+It’s compatible with Amazon Alexa, Apple Airplay 2 and Google Assistant, so there's plenty of smart home options.

 As we’ve come to expect from Bose, design and cosmetic finish are high.

-Standing just 4.4cm tall, and 81cm wide, this compact soundbar sports a subtle matte finish and has a smart aluminium grille that wraps around the sides.
+Standing just 5.6cm tall, and 67.5cm wide, this compact soundbar sports a subtle matte finish and has a smart aluminium grille that wraps around the sides.

-The Soundbar 500 ships with a tidy remote control, but can also be driven with a matching Bose app.
-To fine tune performance, the Bose ADAPTiQ headset is included.
+The Soundbar 300 ships with a tidy remote control, but can also be driven with a matching Bose app.
+Should you want multi-room audio, you can easily link the soundbar with other Bose speakers around the home.

-If you find the SB500 light on bass, it’s upgradable with the Bose Bass Module 500 wireless subwoofer.
-If you’re really feeling flush, you can even add dedicated Bose rear speakers, creating a fully cinematic 5.1 experience.
+If you find the SB300 light on bass, it’s upgradeable with the Bose Bass Module 500 wireless subwoofer and, if you’re really feeling flush, you can even add dedicated Bose rear speakers, creating a fully cinematic 5.1 experience.

-This ultra slim bar and partnering wireless subwoofer offers Dolby Atmos sound and High-Resolution audio, making it a fine choice for home cinema and Hi-Fi enthusiasts.
+This ultra-slim bar and partnering wireless subwoofer offer Dolby Atmos sound and High-Resolution audio, making it a fine choice for home cinema and Hi-Fi enthusiasts.

 A metre wide, the HT-ZF9 suits 55- to 65-inch screens.
 Connections include three HDMIs, a 3.5 mm minijack and optical digital audio input.